ding547/ding547.github.io/_projects/1_project.md

     ---
     layout: page
     title: project
-    description: a project with a background image
+    description: Patients with low back and neck pain suffer significantly reduced quality of life, and it is often difficult to determine the optimal course of treatment for an individual.
-    img: /assets/img/12.jpg
+    img: /assets/img/cancersurgery2.jpg
     ---

 <div class="row">